 - Avoid links that don’t make sense out of context.
-Get the reading for our next class meeting here.
+Avoid this: Get the reading for our next class meeting here.

 - Avoid using URLs as link text.
-Get the reading for our next class meeting: https://libguides.citytech.cuny.edu/OER/find
+Avoid this: Get the reading for our next class meeting: https://libguides.citytech.cuny.edu/OER/find

 - Embed the link in a sentence, with text that could stand alone.
-Please read the City Tech Library’s OER Resource Guide for our next class meeting.
+Do this: Please read the City Tech Library’s OER Resource Guide for our next class meeting.

 - Avoid using images as links; use text instead.
 Images used as links are difficult for screen readers and can be unclear for anyone using your site.